shaid85/B5-Assingnment-2/README.md

 ### 4. (8)What is the significance of the JOIN operation, and how does it work in PostgreSQL?

-**Ans:** Generally in relational databases a 'JOIN' operation combining data from multiple tables based on a common relationship.
+**Ans:** Generally in relational databases a `JOIN` operation combining data from multiple tables based on a common relationship.
 In PostgreSQL it allows to connect data across multiple tables using relationships.
-There has some type of 'JOIN' - INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN, CROSS JOIN. understanding different types of JOINs lets us write more powerful queries.
+There has some type of `JOIN` - `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN`, `CROSS JOIN`. understanding different types of JOINs lets us write more powerful queries.
 Example:

 ```sql